 If you are camping there to be on the ocean then you should know that South Whidbey Island Park is a steep hike from the water.
-Although there are trails to the water it is very steep and challenging to get kayaks and beach gear up and down.
+The trails are very steep and challenging to get kayaks and beach gear up and down.
 Trust me, we considered leaving the kayaks for the next campers.
 There are a couple of very nice hikes right near the park.
 As a group we did the easy one which was suitable for dogs, kids and adults.
 It took us about an hour and a half and it was through some beautiful foliage and along a stream at points.
 Well worth a trip if you are staying in the camp ground.
 The web site also talks about the U.S. Navy jets, from the nearby Naval Air Station Whidbey Island, may fly over the campground at any time for several hours creating noisy conditions for campers.
 We did not experience this but be aware that this may occur and, depending on your views, can have a uniquely positive or negative impact on your trip.
 Our kids would have thought it was great.

 One day part of our group went golfing at the Navy’s Gallery Golf Course north of Oak Harbour.
 Its about a 40 min drive, but is very affordable for a course that has some ocean-side holes.
 It’s best feature was that we got to see up-close about half a dozen military jets flying to or from the navy base next door.
 Not great when they scream by during your back-swing, but they were definitely cool to see.

 Another day all the adults went into Langley to check out the town and have lunch.
 Langley is located right on the water with amazing view of the Saratoga Passage.
 The town has some great artisan shops and several restaurants.
 It was a beautiful day and we were looking for a patio or deck.
 We stopped at Prima Bistro which had a great deck elevated above the street so the view of Saratoga Passage was fantastic.
 We had a very nice lunch, some great drinks and a lot of laughs.